OpenFn/ConSoSci/docs/5-asana.md

 For scalability, WCS also required that this integration be designed such that multiple versions of the Kobo form (with identical fields) can be mapped to their own corresponding project tasks in Asana.

-There are three types of fields to be mapped:
+There are two types of fields to be mapped:
 1. Open-Ended Kobo Fields: These fields are NOT drop-down fields.
 They are typically Date fields or fields that accept free text input from the user.
+The key-value pair statements needed to populate the custom fields are auto-generated in Job #1.
 These ones are mapped as follows:

        custom_fields: {'1234567890123456': dataValue('body.OneDriveFolder')}

 2. Multiple Choice / Drop-down Kobo fields.
 These fileds typically have a list of pre-defined choices that users must select from.
 In Asana, these are mapped to `enum_options` which also have their unique gid values for every single choice in kobo.
-These parameters are mapped as follows:
+The key-value pair statements needed to populate the custom fields are also auto-generated in Job #1.
+These parameters are structured as follows:

        custom_fields: {
                     1234567890123456: state =>